Search our site

 LATEST DELIVERY TIMES: We are happy to announce that all benches and pergolas are taking 5-7 working days to be delivered at present, whilst log stores are taking up to 12 working days.
 We thank you for your continued patience whilst we get your order to you.

-RATED "EXCELLENT" ON TRUSTPILOT GET 4 MONTHS TO PAY ON BASKETS OF £99+ WITH PAYPAL CREDIT* DISPATCH WITHIN 7 WORKING DAYS ON STANDARD UK ORDERS
+AUTUMN SALE NOW ON – USE CODE AUTUMN10 FOR 10% OFF ALL PRODUCTS!
+RATED "EXCELLENT" ON TRUSTPILOT GET 4 MONTHS TO PAY ON BASKETS OF £99+ WITH PAYPAL CREDIT* DISPATCH WITHIN 10 WORKING DAYS ON STANDARD UK ORDERS

 25 Jan '24